Dr Alan Firth

 I moved to Newcastle University in March, 2007.

-I carry out research on human interaction, more specifically interaction transacted through talk, and have a particular interest in second language learning, multilingualism, English as a 'lingua franca', second language use, the notion of 'competence', intercultural communication, and interaction in a range of institutional settings.
+I carry out research on human interaction, more specifically interaction transacted through talk, and have a particular interest in English as a 'global language', English as a 'lingua franca', second language use, intercultural communication, and interaction in institutional settings.

-Much of my research (both empirical and theoretical) has been concerned with interaction in English as a 'lingua franca' (a lingua franca being a contact or auxilliary language between people who do not share a mother tongue).
-The theoretical and methodological implications of English as a 'lingua franca' are, I believe, wide-ranging and profoundly important for applied linguistics, L2 (Second Language) Education and L2 Acquisition, intercultural communication, and EFL/ESL research.
+Much of my research (both empirical and theoretical) has been concerned with interaction in English as a global language/ 'lingua franca' (a contact or auxilliary language between people who do not share a mother tongue).
+The theoretical and methodological implications of English as a 'lingua franca' are, I believe, wide-ranging and profoundly important for English-language studies, applied linguistics, L2 (Second Language) Education and L2 Acquisition, intercultural communication, and EFL/ESL research.

 In terms of theory and methodology, I'm inspired by the fields of Ethnomethodology, Conversation Analysis, micro-ethnography, social constructivism, the phenomenology of everyday life, the learning theories of Lave & Wenger, and post-structural theory, and I attempt to bring these fields of knowledge to bear on my empirically-driven research.